MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-move.md

 > [!div class="mx-imgBorder"]
 > ![Customer Insights - Journeys transition comparison.](media/real-time-marketing-transition-graphic.png "Customer Insights - Journeys transition comparison")

-## Guidance for existing customers

-Existing customers are encouraged to transition from outbound marketing to the real-time journeys engine for optimal performance, scale, and to take advantage of ongoing product investments and AI Copilot features.
-Learn more: [Customer Insights - Journeys transition FAQs](real-time-marketing-transition.md)

-> [!NOTE]
-> After upgrading Dynamics 365 Marketing to Customer Insights - Journeys, existing customers no longer see the outbound marketing module.
-Existing customers can add back outbound marketing features themselves using a self-serve interface available on the **Settings** > **Versions** page in the Customer Insights - Journeys app.

 ## Guidance for trials

 New trials can only be created with real-time journeys.